Enhancement of non-Stabilizerness within Indefinite Causal Order: Stabilizer formalism and discrete Wigner function

 \section{Stabilizer formalism and discrete Wigner function}

 A resource-theoretic formalism can be adopted in which the free operations are quantum operations that can be efficiently simulated using a classical computer.
-We first recall the basic framework for the stabilizer formalism.
+We first recall the basic framework for the generalized stabilizer formalism.
+Let $\{\ket{j} \}_{j=0,\cdots,d-1}$ be a standard computational basis of a $d$-dimensional Hilbert space $\cH_d$.
+The unitary boost and shift operators $X, Z \in \mathscr{L}(\cH_d)$ are defined by~\cite{WWS19},